georgest347/MATH-5620/softwareManual/HW2/luDecomposition.md

 **Language:** C++

 **Description/Purpose:** This function will take a linear system of equations Ax=b and solve for the vector x.
 The matrix A is a nxn matrix.
 The b vector is a nx1 vector and the returned x vector is a nx1 vector.
+This function uses LU decomposition, where A=LU.
+This turns the Au=b equation into LUu=b.
+This can be broken into Ly=b and Uu=y.

 **Input:** The function takes the following inputs (A,n,b) A is a matrix of type vector<vector<double> > nxn matrix